borg286/sevtech2/README.md

 * If your grave gets removed (eg by the Hydra), you can recover it by using the **/tmg_restore** command from Tomb Many Graves mod.

 * Monster spawners generate mossy cobblestone from regular cobble, making the mossy variant renewable. (possibly age 2 needed, can't confirm)

+* SevTech contains the mod "Despawnable Spawners".
+This mod is set up to destroy spawners (the cage block) after it has spawned 400 mobs.

 ## Tools